Family Leave Works New York

 Paid Family Leave in New York State

 What does the paid family leave law do?

-The law guarantees workers time off to bond with a new child (including adopted and foster children); care for a seriously ill family member (child, parent, parent-in-law, spouse, domestic partner, grandchild, or grandparent); or address certain military family needs.
+The law guarantees workers time off to bond with a new child (including adopted and foster children); care for a seriously ill family member (child, parent, parent-in-law, spouse, domestic partner, grandchild, grandparent, or sibling); or address certain military family needs.

 What does it mean to be self-employed?

 If you are an independent contractor, freelancer, own your own business (including an LLC, LLP, or sole proprietorship), or otherwise work for yourself rather than an employer, you may be considered “self-employed” under the law.
 However, you should know that businesses sometimes call people independent contractors who are actually employees under the law.
 If you think this might be your situation, give us a call at 1-833-NEED-ABB.